ajlopatkin/PlasAnn/README.md

 or from  [prodigal](https://github.com/hyattpd/Prodigal) and [Blast](https://www.ncbi.nlm.nih.gov/books/NBK569861/)

-For all other opersting system use
+For all other operating systems, use:
 ```bash
 conda install bioconda::PlasAnn
 ```